terpyderp/cambridge/docs/rulesets.md

 * ARS - the rotation system from the original Tetris the Grand Master.
 * Ti-ARS - ARS with floorkicks!
 From TGM3: Terror Instinct.
 * Ace-ARS - ARS with floorkicks and move reset!
+From TGM ACE.